sachasilvia/word-clock-code/README.md

 top_comments - To maintain a document with important comments

 hours.ino - This is the final version of the code for running just hours based on the hour switching at the thirty minute mark

+wordclockfinal_noapi.ino - completed code for the word clock without setting time via an api